Esukhia/canon_notes/README.md

 Project Goal
 ------------

-Tackle the problem HHDL raised about the Peydurma.
-Something along the lines of "It is great, but it is not friendly for a regular reader.
+Improve the readability of the Peydurma going somethhing along the line of: "It is great, but it is not friendly for a regular reader.
 Plus, a lot of the notes are minor spelling mistakes/divergences that can very easily dealt with, thus greatly reducing the noise and improving readability."

 ### Input